 What if I’m renting out an apartment?

-If your rental property is a unit or an apartment in a rent-controlled building, your condo association will be in charge of insuring the building and you won’t need your own building coverage.
+If your rental property is a unit or apartment in a rent-controlled building, your condo association will be in charge of insuring the building and you won’t need your own building coverage.

 However, there are some aspects of landlord building insurance that your condo association won’t cover, or will cover but not as well as your own policy would.
 These include: